-We have prepared our unaudited condensed consolidated financial statements on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
-Our unaudited consolidated financial statements included in this Quarterly Report on Form 10-Q do not include any adjustments to reflect the possible inability of the Company to continue as a going concern within one year after the issuance of such financial statements.
+We have prepared our condensed consolidated financial statements on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
+Our condensed consolidated financial statements included in this Quarterly Report do not include any adjustments to reflect the possible inability of the Company to continue as a going concern within one year after the issuance of such financial statements.
 If we are unable to continue as a going concern, you could lose all or part of your investment in our Company.